 The the_content function is a function of WordPress which fetches the content from the back end and displays it on the screen.
 Elementor replaces the content of the page and shows its contents instead.
 If Elementor is not able to call the function, then the Elementor cannot work.

-- Method 1: The simplest way to do it is by switching to a different theme.
+- Method 1: Switching to a different theme is the simplest way to do it.
 GeneratePress theme is one of the most Elementor-compatible themes out there.

 - Method 2: If you do not want to switch to a different theme, you can try this alternative.
 Add the

-the_contentfunction into the page template’s code by just adding this line:
+the_contentfunction to the page template’s code by just adding this line: